 Schönbrunn Palace Interior

-While Schönbrunn Palace is a spectacular sight to see in Vienna, the palace’s beauty extends beyond its exterior appearance to its interior, which radiates sophistication and elegance.
+While Schönbrunn Palace is a spectacular sight in Vienna, its beauty extends beyond its exterior to its interior, radiating sophistication and elegance.

 The palace contains 1,441 regal-looking rooms, of which only 45 are currently exposed to the public.
 The interiors are decorated in Rococo style, and the palace is brimming with exquisite furnishings.